Brainerd, Minnesota: Geography

 Brainerd is just north of Minnesota's geographical center, in a relatively hilly terminal moraine area created by the Superior Lobe of the Labradorian ice sheet.
 The town occupies land on both sides of the Mississippi River, though its older parts are almost all to the east.

 Though the city itself has relatively few lakes, there are over 460 lakes within 25 mi of Brainerd, mostly to the north.
 For this reason, Crow Wing County and parts of the adjoining counties are often collectively called the Brainerd Lakes Area despite most of the lakes existing closer to Nisswa.

 According to the United States Census Bureau, the city has an area of 12.66 sqmi, of which 11.91 sqmi is land and 0.73 sqmi is water.

 Brainerd has been assigned ZIP code 56401 by the USPS.

 Climate

 Brainerd has a humid continental climate (Köppen Dfb) with vast seasonal differences.
-Summers are warm and occasionally hot, whereas winters are often severely cold.
+Summers are warm, and occasionally hot, with high humidity, whereas winters are often severely cold.